 - Locate a pharmacy in our network:

-- Visit our website and choose the Find a Doctor/Pharmacy tab or
+- Visit our website and use the Find a Pharmacy search or

-- Contact Member Services, and we will find a pharmacy for you.
+- Contact Pharmacy Customer Services, and we will find a pharmacy for you.

 - Tell your new pharmacy that you want to have your prescriptions transferred.
 Give them the contact information for your current pharmacy.
 The new pharmacy will contact your current pharmacy and make the transfer.